Digital currency hardware wallets and the essence of money: Certified hardware as a de facto custodian

 It is plain to see why a hardware manufacturer would lobby in favour of regulations and standards that declare ``offline transactions'' to be an essential requirement for CBDC.
 But this argument is unsound: Cash is an excellent offline payment method, and to our knowledge, few if any central banks have suggested that the purpose of CBDC is to replace cash outright.
-The argument implicitly equivocates between a concept of ``offline'' that denotes transactions wherein a user is not required to carry a device with network connectivity and a concept of ``offline'' that involves two counterparties physically meeting in a location without third parties or network infrastructure of any kind nearby.
-The former scenario is the only one in which users commonly use certified hardware today.
-The idea that cash could suddenly become unavailable for use in the latter scenario is an overly simplistic justification for hardware manufacturers to tout their products.
+The argument implicitly equivocates between a concept of ``offline'' that denotes a transaction wherein a user is not required to carry a device with network connectivity, versus a concept of ``offline'' that denotes a transaction between two counterparties that physically meet in a location without third parties or functioning network infrastructure of any kind nearby.
+The former scenario is the only one in which users commonly use certified hardware today, for example, single-offline POS payments (e.g. Apple Pay) and network applications that rely upon DRM (e.g. video streaming).
+Even the use case for the specialised Suica card, which is offered by Japan Rail for use at its payment gates and uses embedded trusted hardware to facilitate payments when connectivity to a central server is broken~\cite{suica}, could potentially leverage locally reachable points of trust to aggregate transaction information rather than assume that network connectivity is either all or nothing.
+Moreover, the idea that cash could suddenly become unavailable for general use in offline situations (the latter scenario) is an overly simplistic justification for a system-level requirement.